Monday, 12 August 2019

 Prof. Juanyu Yang, GLABAT, Beijing

-Topic: Electrocatalytic formation of silicon nanowires in molten salts for battery applications)
+Topic: Electrocatalytic formation of silicon nanowires in molten salts

 Prof. George Chen, University of Nottingham, UK-China-Malaysia